Bruhoffer/solar-takehomequiz/README.md

 - **merged_data.csv**: Single CSV file containing all merged data points.
 - **output.png**: Output graph generated from the visualization script.
 - **preprocess.ipynb**: Jupyter notebook for preprocessing and merging data.
-- **requirements.txt**: List of Python dependencies required for the project.

 ## Contact